Supporting children’s wellbeing when working with separating parents

 This webinar is of interest to professionals working in parenting and family support services and relationship services and other social and community services working with families.

 This webinar is co-produced by CFCA and Emerging Minds in a series focusing on children’s mental health.
-They are working together as part of the Emerging Minds: National Workforce Centre for Child Mental Health, which is funded by the Australian Government Department of Health under the National Support for Child and Youth Mental Health Program.
+They are working together as part of the Emerging Minds: National Workforce Centre for Child Mental Health, which is funded by the Australian Government Department of Health and Aged Care under the National Support for Child and Youth Mental Health Program.

 Audio transcript (edited)